CumulusNetworks/docs/content/cumulus-linux-55/Layer-3/FRRouting.md

 ## Next Hop Tracking

 Routing daemons track the validity of next hops through notifications from the `zebra` daemon.
-For example, BGP routes that resolve to a next hop over a connected route in `zebra` are uninstalled when `bgpd` receives a nexthop-tracking (NHT) notification after `zebra` removes the connected route if the associated interface goes down.
+For example, FRR uninstalls BGP routes that resolve to a next hop over a connected route in `zebra` when `bgpd` receives a next hop tracking (NHT) notification after `zebra` removes the connected route if the associated interface goes down.

 The `zebra` daemon does not consider next hops that resolve to a default route as valid by default.
 You can configure NHT to consider a longest prefix match lookup for next hop addresses resolving to the default route as a valid next hop.
 The following example configures the default route to be valid for NHT in the default VRF: